gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Oh bother," the old tortoise said mildly, reaching up into the bell to pull a sock off the clapper.
-"I know it can be loud when the wind blows, but I keep telling the mayor she really shouldn't do that."
+"I know it can be loud when the wind blows, but the mayor really shouldn't do that."

 He pulled the cord again.
 *Dong!
 Dong!
 Dong!*